Poowin Bunyavejchewin

 Home

-Mr Poowin Bunyavejchewin
+Dr Poowin Bunyavejchewin

-BA (Hons) (Thammasat), MA (Hull), PhD cand.
-(Naresuan)
+BA (Hons) (Thammasat), MA (Hull), PhD (Naresuan)

-Poowin Bunyavejchewin is Tenured Senior Researcher at the Institute of East Asian Studies (IEAS) at Thammasat University in suburban Bangkok, and was Joint Editor-in-Chief of its in-house journal, International Journal of East Asian Studies.
+Poowin Bunyavejchewin is a tenured Senior Researcher at the Institute of East Asian Studies (IEAS) at Thammasat University in suburban Bangkok, and was Joint Editor-in-Chief of its in-house journal, International Journal of East Asian Studies.
 He is also founding Head of the University’s Research Unit in History and International Politics (TU-HIP).
-He is simultaneously pursuing a PhD in Political Science at Naresuan University in central Thailand.
-Bunyavejchewin has reviewed more than 100 papers for various journals, including SAGE Open, and has served as an editorial board member of PLOS ONE and the Journal of Politics and Governance.
-His research interests include Asia-Pacific security, regional multilateralism, Thai foreign policy, Thai boys love (BL) media, and aviation social science.
+Bunyavejchewin has published more than 70 journal articles in both Thai and English.
+He has reviewed over 150 academic manuscripts for various journals, including Asian Affairs and World Development, and has served on the editorial boards of PLOS ONE, Asian Journal of Arts and Culture, and Journal of Politics and Governance.
+His research interests include Asia-Pacific security, regional multilateralism, Thai foreign policy, Thai boys love (BL) media, and aviation politics.

 Prior to joining IEAS in December 2013, Bunyavejchewin was a Lecturer at the School of Liberal Arts at Walailak University.
+He received a PhD in Political Science from Naresuan University in central Thailand.
 He holds an MA in International Politics from the University of Hull, UK, and a BA (Hons) in Political Science from Thammasat University.
-Besides degrees in Political Science and International Politics, he has an AdvDip in Aviation Law and Air Transport Management from NALSAR University of Law, India.
-Bunyavejchewin was awarded Thammasat University’s Outstanding Young Researcher Award in 2014.
+Besides degrees in Political Science and International Politics, Bunyavejchewin has an AdvDip in Aviation Law and Air Transport Management from NALSAR University of Law, India.
+He was awarded Thammasat University’s Outstanding Young Researcher Award in 2014.
 He was invited as a delegate under the Southeast Asian Young Leaders’ Programme (SEAYLP) to participate in the IISS Shangri-La Dialogue, one of the world’s top security forums, in 2017.
+While working full-time at Thammasat University, he is pursuing a DBA degree through an online mode of study at GlobalNxt University in Malaysia, where he is completing his doctoral dissertation on the Thai BL content industry.

-For his complete CV, see here (updated 11/05/2024).
+For his complete CV, see here (updated 30/12/2025).

 Research Interests